-If time is called during game 1, the player with the fewest Prize cards remaining wins game 1 and wins the match.
+If the last turn ends during game 1, the player with the fewest Prize cards remaining wins game 1 and wins the match.

-If both players have the same number of Prize cards remaining, the game continues until a Prize card is drawn.
-The player drawing the next Prize card wins game 1 and wins the match.
+If both players have the same number of Prize cards remaining, the game continues until one player has fewer Prize cards remaining than the other.
+The player with the fewest Prize cards left is considered the winner of game 1 and the match ends.